irismonstad/irismonstad/Compare-actors-API/compare-actors.md

 ## Further development
 **Some areas that could be developed further going forward:**

-- Reformatting the output to be more easily readable
+- Reformatting the output to be easier to read
   - E.g. newline between actors
   - Sorting actors based on episode count
   - **Or:** creating a UI for the user to interact with the results (could have an option to turn on/off requirement of multiple episode features)